 ‘Amulet’ is a twisted tale of horror that centers upon an ex-soldier suffering from chronic PTSD, Tomaz, whose life changes when he meets Sister Claire, a warm-hearted nun.
 In flashbacks, we see Tomaz frantically pointing his gun at a woman who is seen running towards the guardhouse he is posted at.
 However, in reality, the woman is desperately searching for her daughter amid an ongoing war.
 After a few days, he unearths an amulet from the soil.
-In the present day, Tomaz is homeless in London and is on the quest to find a place to squat when fate lands him in front of Sister Claire.
+In the present day, Tomaz is homeless in London and is on a quest to find a place to squat when fate lands him in front of Sister Claire.

 Although it would’ve been thrilling had the movie been based on a true event, ‘Amulet’ is a complete work of fiction.
 In a 2020 interview, the first-time filmmaker revealed that the idea for the film popped up in her mind over six years ago when Romola was reading a book about the “prosecution of rape” as a weapon during war.